Utah-CS3550-Fall-2023/assignments/hw6.md

 Next, we will download the jQuery library that we will be using.
 In the root of your repository, execute the following command:

-    git submodule add --branch 3.x-stable https://github.com/jquery/jquery static/jquery
+    git submodule add https://github.com/jquery/jquery static/jquery

+> [!CAUTION]
+> An earlier version of these instructions instead asked you to
+> download the `3.x-stable` branch of jQuery, which doesn't work as it
+> does not support modules.
+If you did so, execute the following
+> command from the same folder:
+>
+>     git -C static/jquery checkout main
+>
+> This should switch your jQuery download to the latest `main` branch.
+> You will be asked to (and should) commit the `.gitmodules` file.

-This will download the latest 3.x version of jQuery, to a folder named `jquery` inside your static folder.
+This will download the latest version of jQuery, to a folder named `jquery` inside your static folder.
 It should take about a minute to run.
 If you see any lines beginning with `fatal` or `error`, something has gone wrong.
 Get help immediately.
 If you do not, commit and push your changes to Github; the changes should be to a new file called `.gitmodules` and to the `static/jquery` directory.
 You should now see more of the autotester passing.
 If it does not, get help.